1. HOW DOES THE REFERRAL PROCESS WORK TO GET IN TO SEE DR. SHEETAL SAPRA, DERMATOLOGIST?

-For Plastic Surgery and Dermatology consultations, there is a charge of $150 + taxes to meet with Doctor for Cosmetic concerns.
+For Plastic Surgery and Dermatology consultations, there is a fee to meet with Doctor for Cosmetic concerns.
 We do also ask patients to provide a credit card number when booking their consultation, just to secure the appointment, as we do require 2 full business days in order to change these types of appointments.

 We do ask that all patients bring a valid healthcard to their appointment.

 The fee for consultation can be applied towards the cost of the procedure when booked within 30 days.